MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-internal-networks.md

 ## Access to Internal networks

 **Internal networks** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
-However, you can also go to [Internal networks](https://workplaceanalytics.office.com/Home/ChangeManagement/InternalNetworks) to view it in Workplace Analytics.
+Or you can open [Internal networks](https://workplaceanalytics.office.com/Home/ChangeManagement/InternalNetworks) to view it in Workplace Analytics.

 ## Network size and network breadth